ZhiqinMa/surrogate_data_based_machine_learning/README.md

 The results in the paper are obtained from the following workflow:

 1. **Pre-process data**.
-Codes to process the data are availalble in the directory `./01_data_preprocessing/01_organise__transition__ews/.` Residuals are obtained and variance and lag-1 autocorrleation are computed.
+Codes to process the data are available in the directory `./01_data_preprocessing/01_organise__transition__ews/.` Residuals are obtained and variance and lag-1 autocorrelation are computed.

 2. **Generate the training data**.
 We used five different surrogate methods to generate surrogate data with different sample sizes as training data.
+Note: we are running from the command line interface of the Git software installation.
 Run

    ```bash
    conda activate surr_mat
    bash ./01_data_preprocessing/02_extracte_and_generate_surrogate_dataset/code/run_all_script.sh | tee oe_run_all_script.log
    ```

    where generate the training data save: `./02_extracte_and_generate_surrogate_dataset/data`.
 Due to the large size of the generated surrogate datasets, the data was deleted before being pushed to `GitHub`.
-Note: we are running from the command line interface of the Git software installation.
+The final compressed output is 27.5GB for the whole project.
+This dataset is archived on `Zenodo` at [Predicting critical transitions with surrogate data-based machine learning: Project (zenodo.org)](https://zenodo.org/records/12562316).

 3. **Train the surrogate data-based machine learning  (SDML) classifiers, Generate SDML predictions, and Compute ROC statistics.** Results reported in the paper take the average prediction from these 10 networks.
+Note: we are running from the command line interface of the Git software installation.
 Run

    ```bash
    conda activate surr_ews